Other May pages: Wayside flowers • Downland and seaside flowers • Trees and shrubs • Birds • Butterflies and insects • Weather

 An important contributor to this are meadow buttercups, the classic tall buttercup of haymeadows.
 A few may be seen right from the start of the month, and from the third week or so they can turn whole fields yellow.
 (For other buttercups seen in May see Other grassy fields below.)

 Meanwhile as the grass grows, more and more of it goes to seed.
-This makes you realise just how varied it is, with different species such as meadow foxtail (whose seed heads can be seen from the second half of April), sweet vernal grass, barren brome and soft brome seemingly quite common, and other such as timothy, smooth meadow grass, cocksfoot and yorkshire fog possible.
+This makes you realise just how varied it is, with species such as meadow foxtail (whose seed heads can be seen from the second half of April); sweet vernal grass; barren, soft or upright brome; smooth or rough meadow grass; and tall or downy oat grass, along with perennial ryegrass in more commercial fields.
 Early in the month the seeding grasses just add further variety to the meadows but towards the end they can start to overwhelm the buttercups a bit.

 You might also see pignut – a small cow-parsley like flower, once common in hay meadows and cherished for its edible roots (which it is now illegal to dig up...).
 Just to confuse matters, cow parsley itself occasionally forms large patches in fields.

 Very rarely in damp meadows you may see beautiful pink ragged robin.
 The leaves of meadow vetchling are evident but they do not flower yet.
 Oxeye daisies start to appear in small quantities from around the middle of the month and towards its end can fill some fields or form large patches in others.
-Sometimes rough hawksbeard or beaked hawksbeard make a good showing in meadows too.
+Towards the end of the month rough hawksbeard or beaked hawksbeard may make a good showing in meadows too.

-On a smaller scale one can see common vetch and, later in the month, grass vetchling - a tiny red flower on grass-like leaves.
+On a smaller scale one can see common vetch and, towards the end of the month, grass vetchling - a tiny red flower on grass-like leaves.
 Hairy tare is another inconspicuous member of the vetch family, which can nevertheless sometimes take over quite large areas of a meadow with its tiny pale pink flowers in the second half.

 At the very end of the month you may see goatsbeard.
 This weird plant - which is actually quite common - only opens its yellow flowers in the morning.
 For the rest of the day all you see is a huge ridged flower bud on a stem with grass-like leaves, or possibly a large grey dandelion-like seedhead.
 Hogweed can also start to appear in meadows towards the end of the month, going on in June to create quite a pleasing effect in some wilder grassy places.